-- The electric potential difference gives potential energy or possibility to do work based on the charge of the object. - So what is happening in batteries or generators? - They maintain a potential difference - The actual amount of energy used or transformed depends on how much charge flows - How much is the potential difference maintained by a car's battery? - 12Volts - If for a given period, the headlight 5C charge flows through the lamp, what is the total energy transformed? - Etot=5C\12V=60 Umm...
+- The electric potential difference gives potential energy or the possibility to perform work based on the charge of the object. - So what is happening in batteries or generators? - They maintain a potential difference. - The actual amount of energy used or transformed depends on how much charge flows. - How much is the potential difference maintained by a car's battery? - 12Volts - If for a given period, 5C charge flows through the headlight lamp, what is the total energy transformed? - E{tot}=5C12V=60 Umm...
 What is the unit?
-Joules - If it is left twice as long? $E{tot}=10C12V=120J$
+Joules - If it is left on twice as long?
+E{tot} =10C12V=120J.